 The important thing to keep in mind is that it is recommended that you opt for dual diagnosis treatment if you were diagnosed with more than one of these drug related disorders.

-Lahey Health Behavioral Services Solstice Day School/Solstice Residen is a facility in Rowley, MA providing services in and around Essex County.
+Lahey Health Behavioral Services Solstice Day School/Solstice Residen is a rehab program providing services in and around Essex County.

 They provide a wide range of services, settings and treatment approaches such as:Psychotropic Medication, Residential Treatment Center For Children, Couple Family Therapy.